Thoracic Outlet Syndrome

-Since three different structures may be involved, we will break down the symptoms associated with each.
+Since three different structures may be involved, we break down the symptoms associated with each.
 Keep in mind that you may experience symptoms from one, two or from all three structures being squeezed.

 Nerve compression symptoms: